-Please express your interest in a future course here so we can fix more venues and dates.
+Please express your interest in other locations here so we can fix more venues and dates.

 UKCEH Wallingford, Maclean Building, Benson Lane, Crowmarsh Gifford, Wallingford, Oxfordshire OX10 8BB, UK Location map & travel directions

-UKCEH Lancaster on request (subject to enough expressions of interest)
+UKCEH Bangor & Lancaster on request (subject to enough expressions of interest)